OpenEnergyDashboard/DesignDocs/resourceGeneralization/resourceGeneralization.md

 ![image of simplified sample conversions](sampleConversionsSimplifiedProcessed.png "image of simplified sample conversions")

 The values for unit_index in the unit table need to be set.
 It would be nice if any current values could be left the same but there is a requirement that they go from 0 to the # of rows/columns - 1 and changes, esp. deletions from the table mean that renumbering is best.
-First, any entry that has displayable of none cannot be seen or used so it does not need to be in Cij.
+First, any entry that has displayable of none cannot be seen or used so it does not need to be in Cik.
 Thus, these are not given a unit_index.
 The units with type_of_unit of meter form the rows and type_of_unit of unit form the columns where each start at 0.

 The units table after the complete process is shown next.
 It assumes the unit_index is set by going down the rows in order but another order could happen and would be fine.
 The displayable of MJ was made admin just to show that.